rendall/icebreakers/QUESTIONS.md

   * If you were forced to sing karaoke, what song would you choose and why?
   * If you were left on a deserted island with either your worst enemy or no one, which would you choose?
 Why?
   * If you were stranded on a desert island, what three items would you want to have with you?
-  * If you weren’t in this career, what could you see yourself doing?
+  * If you weren't in this career, what could you see yourself doing?
-  * If you’re not from this city, why did you end up here?
+  * If you're not from this city, why did you end up here?
   * Is Die Hard a Christmas movie?
   * Is GIF pronounced gift (with a silent “t”) or jif (like the peanut butter)?
   * Is a fritter a donut?